daparthi001/QuantumVestAI_App_Source_Code/README.md

 Without this key the trending stock endpoints will not return current data.
 Set `ENABLE_REAL_DATA=true` when starting the API server to fetch live quotes.
 If this variable is omitted the services will not return market data.
+To avoid hitting the Alpha Vantage rate limit the service pauses between requests.
+The delay defaults to 12 seconds but can be adjusted with `ALPHA_VANTAGE_REQUEST_INTERVAL`.

 ## Database Setup